 Heart valve surgery is a procedure to treat heart valve disease.
 Heart valve disease involves at least one of the four heart valves not working properly.
-Heart valves keep blood flowing in the correct direction through your heart.
+Heart valves keep blood flowing in the correct direction through the heart.

 Robot-assisted heart valve surgery